Teachers’ apartments at Lake Bosomtwi

 The solution to this problem would be to provide teachers’ accommodation, as a permanent community facility.
 This would allow teachers to live close to the schools.

 Through the Bildungs- und Fürsorgestiftung (formerly the Bonita Foundation), the project could be quickly implemented and realized.
 The school lessons and ultimately the future of the pupils are thus much more secure.

 Costs: 150.000 €

-Update: Currently, the teachers’ accommodation is being connected to the mechanized water system, as part of a WaSH project for the village of Apewu.
+Update: 2020 the teachers’ accommodation has been connected to the mechanized water system, as part of a WaSH project for the village of Apewu.